 The peace and quiet of Kamala Beach has drawn a number of people to the area over the years.
 Many of the visitors enjoy the slower paced life as well as the beauty that this small fishing village offers.
 The locals are known to tell every new visitor not to share too much information with the rest of the world, because they like their little village just the way it is and too many tourists would spoil the ambience of the area.

-These beaches are all unique in their own way, but they all offer the sun, sand, and water that everyone craves during their vacation.
-When a person arrives in Phuket, they will want to visit a few of the beaches until they find the one that fits their needs perfectly.
+All of Phuket’s beaches are unique in their own way, but they all offer the sun, beautiful white sand and crystal clear water that everyone craves during their holiday.